leon-kj/kswo_navi/README.md

 ### Setting up the PostgreSQL database
 In pgAdmin 4 you can create a new database named `kswo_navi_rooms`.
 Right click on the database and choose `restore`.
-Locate the `data-xxxxx.sql`-file in the source code and import that one.
+Locate the `data-xxxxx.sql`-file in the source code and import it.
 Now simply click on restore and everything should be setup.

+### Setting up variables
+In the root of the project create a `.env`-file and inlcude the line `VITE_MAPTILEE_API_KEY=<your MapTiler api key>`.
+You can create an account and maps api key at [MapTiler](https://maptiler.com).
+In the `/server` folder, create a `password.txt` where you need to type in your database password.

 ## Starting the application